Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 Return home (11 nights)

-Today is departure day even for those of you who have stayed for eleven nights.
-Drive your rental car to the airport for return, and have a pleasant flight back home!
+Today is departure day for those of you who have stayed for eleven nights.
+Enjoy a final Icelandic breakfast before driving your rental car to the airport for return, and have a pleasant flight back home!

 Rental cars